ratneshgupta9292/AWS-Deploying-a-Two-Tier-WordPress-Application-on-Ubuntu-22-using-AWS-EC2-and-RDS/README.md

 ## Prerequisites

-1. An AWS account with appropriate permissions.
+1. An AWS account with appropriate permissions .
 2. Basic familiarity with AWS services.
 3. A domain pointing to the ec2's ip